hashicorp/terraform/website/source/docs/providers/aws/r/default_network_acl.html.markdown

 association is destroyed by replacing it with an association between the Subnet and the Default ACL instead.

-When managing the Default Network ACL, you cannot "delete" or "remove" Subnets, instead they must be re-assigned to another Network ACL, or the Subnet itself must be destroyed.
-Because of these rules, removing the `subnet_ids` attribute from the configuration of a `aws_default_network_acl` resource may result in a reoccurring plan, until the Subnets are reassigned to another Network ACL or are destroyed.
+When managing the Default Network ACL, you cannot "remove" Subnets.
+Instead, they must be reassigned to another Network ACL, or the Subnet itself must be destroyed.
+Because of these requirements, removing the `subnet_ids` attribute from the configuration of a `aws_default_network_acl` resource may result in a reoccurring plan, until the Subnets are reassigned to another Network ACL or are destroyed.